Xiaohong-Deng/algorithms/discrete-opt/knapsack/README.md

 #### Implementation

 I chose to implement the algorithm with a binary tree where each node in the tree represents a subproblem.
 Local lower and upper bounds are stored in the nodes with some other variables.
 The tree structure and the look-up table used in DP are interchangable in the two algorithms.
-The nodes can be viewed as entries (keys) in the table and the variables attached are the values.
+The nodes can be viewed as entries (keys) in the table and the variables attached are the stored values.

 The stack in the main loop enables the program to process the nodes in a depth-first order.
 We can also use recursion to achieve that.